 A simple wiring or physical connectivity issue is another prevalent culprit for sketchy WiFi.
 Carefully inspect the following to ensure no apparent flaws:

-The thick, black coaxial cable that connects your Xfinity modem to an inbound wall cable outlet can get loose and cause drops.
+The thick coaxial cable that connects your Xfinity modem/gateway to a wall outlet can get loose and cause drops.

 Ethernet Cables